andy-guttridge/memory-mixup/README.md

 A dark red (`#8c0712`) and a dark blue (`#3f7e91`) were chosen for the 'Play!' and 'How to play' buttons, to complement the colours in the logo and provide contrast against the writing on the buttons.
 A dark grey (`#444`) background and light grey text (`#ddd`) were chosen for the buttons in their disabled state to clearly indicate when they are not selectable.

-The standard CSS `aqua` colour was chosen for standard text links on the basis that this is a higher contrast variation of the blue colour typically used for links, with the CSS `magenta` colour used as the 'hover over' colour to provide an obvious contrast.
+The standard CSS `aqua` colour was chosen for standard text links on the basis that this is a higher contrast variation of the blue colour typically used for links, with the CSS `lightpink` colour used as the 'hover over' colour to provide an obvious contrast to `aqua`.

 A dark black and white image of some wooden planks was chosen as a background for the site, in order to provide a pleasant, non-distracting and high contrast background suitable for a wide range of screen sizes.
 The `body` of the site has a very dark blue (`rgb(2, 4, 64)`) fallback colour to ensure a high contrast with the foreground elements should the background fail to load.